CMPUT301F19T08/AliMama/doc/Product Backlog.md

 **US 06.03.01** Story Point: 3 risk Level: high
 - As a participant, I want to see a map of the mood events (showing their emotional states and the username) from my mood following list (that have locations).

-### In order to implement the above user stories:
+### Rationale
-- [ ] Requires an **Android Activity and its corresponding layout xml** that serves two purposes: display participant's own mood event on map; display the mood events from the participant's mood following list
+- Requires an **Android Activity and its corresponding layout xml** that serves two purposes: display participant's own mood event on map; display the mood events from the participant's mood following list

 #### Layout Design
-- [ ] the layout xml should be in Tabbed Layout with two tabs.
+- the layout xml should be in Tabbed Layout with two tabs.
 First tab should contain a Map View that displays participant's own MoodEvent on map by showing emotional state of every MoodEvent.
-- [ ] A second tab should contain a Map View that displays MoodEvents from the following list by showing username and emotional state.
+- tA second tab should contain a Map View that displays MoodEvents from the following list by showing username and emotional state.
-- [ ] a button at the bottom left corner which when pressed, directs participant to Home Screen.
+- ta button at the bottom left corner which when pressed, directs participant to Home Screen.

 ## Home Screen: ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)

+### Rationale
-- [ ] Requires an **Activity and its corresponding layout xml** which serves as a Home screen (portal) to all other functionalities.
+- Requires an **Activity and its corresponding layout xml** which serves as a Home screen (portal) to all other functionalities.
 #### Layout Design
-- [ ] the layout should be in constraint layout which contains several buttons as follows:
+- the layout should be in constraint layout which contains several buttons as follows:
 - should contain a Button that when clicked, go To Add Friends & View Pending Friend Requests Screen
 - should contain a Button that when clicked, Go To Map View Of MoodEvent History Screen
 - should contain a Button that when clicked, Go To MoodEvent History Screen